 If you have a concern about an individual based on past experience, a hotel staff or management member, or an event staff or volunteer member; we encourage you to contact us at [email protected].

 Otherwise should you feel that you have been harassed at one of our events you have a variety of options available to you to help resolve the situation:

 - You can talk to the individual(s) whom you felt acted in a harassing manner and politely explain to them what conduct caused you to feel this way and how both parties can resolve the situation.

 - If you’re uncomfortable with talking to the other individuals you have the option of contacting event staff as well.
 There several ways in which you get in contact with us:

-- In Person: During daytime operational hours the registration desk at each event will have radios to reach operations and security, if you have a concern.
-At night each event will have a clear marked operation rooms where an operations and security staff member will be available to talk to in person.
+- In Person: During daytime operational hours the registration desk at each event will have radios to reach Operations, Security, and the Harassment Response Team, if you have a concern.
+At night each event will have a clear marked Public Safety Office/Operations where a Public Safety staff member will be available to talk to in person.